mathspp/mathspp/pages/06.courses/intermediate-python-course/_write-pro-code/features.md

         star_rating: 5,
         name: 'Marina, data scientist',
     },
-    content: '<p>I come from a data science background <span>without a formal computer science education</span>, and this course helped me better understand how to write clearer, more structured code and follow functional programming principles.
+    content: '<p>I come from a data science background <span>without a formal computer science education</span>, and this course helped me better understand how to write clearer, more structured code.
 It challenged me to rethink how I approach coding and gave me a better foundation to improve.</p>',
     media: {
         images: [
         { url: '/user/pages/testimonials/20260217-2117-marina/profile.webp' }